PrinceOfBorgo/picoCTF2018-eleCTRic/README.md

 In CTR mode the plaintext is divided in blocks of fixed length.
 The encryption of each block doesn't depend on other blocks but only on its position inside the plaintext: the `n`th plaintext block is XORed with the `n`th encrypted counter.
 The counter can be seen as a block of random bytes which is incremented by 1 each time a block is encrypted.

 We can notice that the cipher is initialized at the start of the program (in `main()`) so key and counter remain always the same for the entire session.
-Since the ciphertext blocks are generated independently of the others and XORing is a bitwise operation, encrypting similar plaintexts with the same key and the same initial counter will give use similar ciphertexts: if `p1` is a plaintext with ciphertext `c1` and `p2` is a plaintext equal to `p1` except for a single byte, then its ciphertext `c2` will differ from `c1` only in that byte.
+Since the ciphertext blocks are generated independently of the others and XORing is a bitwise operation, encrypting similar plaintexts with the same key and the same initial counter will give us similar ciphertexts: if `p1` is a plaintext with ciphertext `c1` and `p2` is a plaintext equal to `p1` except for a single byte, then its ciphertext `c2` will differ from `c1` only in that byte.

 Now we che think to a solution: we can encrypt files with names equal to the flag file but replacing `_` with an allowed character.
 This will give us a share code that, decoded from Base64, will differ from the desired share code only in the fifth byte (the one corresponding to `_`).